 This means you have to have disturbed someone in your neighborhood who then calls the police.
 The responding police officer has the discretion to decide if the noise coming from your property is unreasonable.
-If the noise is determined unreasonable. the officer can issue a ticket with a fine of \$1,000+ per resident for the first offense.
-If convicted, a noise violation constitutes a criminal misdemeanor.
-Remember, you can register your parties at the Off-Campus Life office by 5:00 pm the Thursday before your party.
+If the noise is determined unreasonable, the officer can issue a ticket with a fine of up to \$1,000+ per resident for the first offense.
+Remember. you can register your parties at the Off-Campus Life office by 5:00 pm the Thursday before your party, to help avoid a citation .
+See pg.
+77 for more details.

-In addition, if your party is getting out of control, call Fort Collins Police Service's non-emergency number, (970) 419-3273 ext.
-7, and ask for help in breaking it up.
-This is called an "Assist" and happens more frequently than you think.
+In addition, if your party is getting out of control, call Fort Collins Police Services non-emergency number 970-419-FCPD (3273) and ask for help breaking it up.